CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 - Magma Magic = Earth Magic + Heat Magic
 - Blizzard Magic = Cold Magic + Air Magic

-## Magic Skills

-These magic skills represent generic types of magic representing different concepts.
-Skill in one of these represents the ability to manipulate and control the concept.

-If you are making a magic system, these will probably have different names in your system.
-This is not an exhaustive list, feel free to add your own.

-- Bodily Magic (Flesh, Web, Bone, ect...)
-- Heat Magic
-- Water Magic
-- Electricity Magic
-- Earth Magic
-- Air Magic
-- Cold Magic
-- Plant Magic
-- Poison Magic
-- Soul Magic
-- Light Magic
-- Shadow Magic
-- Mind Magic
-- Metal Magic
-- Sound Magic
-- Blood Magic
-- Acid Magic
-- Time Magic
-- Space Magic
-- Gravity Magic

-### Combo Magic Skill

-Another avenue to explore are magic how these magics could be combined.

-- Plasma Magic = Heat Magic + Air Magic
-- Storm Magic = Air Magic + Electricity Magic + Water Magic
-- Magma Magic = Earth Magic + Heat Magic
-- Blizzard Magic = Cold Magic + Air Magic

 ## Unlocking Magic

 You unlock an amount of Magic Skill depending on your Magic Vocation level.
 All magic skills start at the level -1 (incompetent).